Published April 4, 2022

 - Is there ongoing support to ensure my team understands how to use the tool effectively?

-Choose the right tool and you’ll be able to find all mentions of your brand, respond to questions, engage with consumers, monitor your competitors, and build stronger customer relationships.
+Choose the right social intelligence tool and you’ll be able to find all mentions of your brand, respond to questions, engage with consumers, monitor your competitors, and build stronger customer relationships.

 Now you’ve found consumer insights, you’ll need to analyze the results...

-You don’t need to be a techie to use a social listening tool.
+You don’t need to be a techie to use a consumer intelligence platform.
 The right one does all the work for you.

-You might think you know your audience, but a social listening and analytics tool will find social data that you didn’t know existed.
+You might think you know your audience, but brand intelligence software will find social data that you didn’t know existed.

 Monitor your brand/product name across all social media platforms and identify the kind of people that are talking about you.
-Don’t forget to use image and video analytics, to find visual mentions that don’t include a text mention in the comment.
+Don’t forget to use image and video analytics, to find visual mentions that don’t reference your brand in the content.

 Your analytics tool will reveal details about your audience - age ranges, gender, language, locations, etc.